lizardsystem/lizard-wms/README.rst

   source is restricted to users that have access to that DataSet.
 The proxy will also only work for logged in users that have access.

-- The real URL of the WMS source is hidden.
-This can act as a form of 'security by obscurity'.
+- The real URL of the WMS source is hidden and behind a username, password.

 - If the real WMS server is on a private network and isn't reachable by the outside world, then this proxying can be part of a secure